 Paycheck Protection Program Loans: Everything You Need to Know

-The Paycheck Protection Program (also known as PPP) is a program that was recently unveiled by the Small Business Administration to help supply funding to small businesses, nonprofits, sole proprietors, and business entities affected by the novel coronavirus.
+The Paycheck Protection Program (also known as PPP) is a program that was unveiled by the Small Business Administration to help supply funding to small businesses, nonprofits, sole proprietors, and business entities affected by the coronavirus pandemic.

 This program provides 100% federally guaranteed loans to help businesses with their payroll and other operating expenses.
-All business loan payments are deferred for 10 months, and the SBA will forgive the loan proceeds that are used to cover the proceeding 24 weeks of payroll costs, rent, utilities, and mortgage interest.
-(Note that these terms have been updated to reflect the PPP Flexibility Act.)
+The SBA will forgive the PPP loan proceeds that are used to cover the proceeding eight or 24 weeks of payroll costs, rent, utilities, mortgage interest, and other approved costs.

 How to Apply for a Paycheck Protection Program Loan

-According to the terms of the program, small business owners can apply through existing SBA 7(a) lenders or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
+According to the terms of the program, small business owners can apply through existing SBA 7(a) lenders or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating in the PPP program.
 Funding for these loans will come directly from these lenders, which in turn will be reimbursed by the SBA.

 Each lender may have a different application process, though most will ask for similar information.
 The SBA has provided a copy of its official Paycheck Protection Program application form, which will likely be a part of many lenders’ application processes.